pielgrzym/Givotal/README.md

     git pivotal accept
     Merge into 'devel'?
 [Y/n] y

+or

+    git pivotal accept [ 123456 ]

+Without story id givotal tries to fetch id from current branch name.

 Reject a story under review:

     git pivotal review 123456
+    git pivotal reject

+or

-    git pivotal accept
+    git pivotal reject [ 1234567 ]

+Without story id givotal tries to fetch id from current branch name.
-This will fire up git core.editor and you can post a reason why the story was rejected.
+Reject will fire up `git config core.editor` and you can post a reason why the story was rejected.

+Comment a story:

+    git pivotal comment [ 1234567 ]

+Without story id givotal tries to fetch id from current branch name.
+Commenting also fires up `git config core.editor` to write comment.

 To be continued
 ---------------